Australian Gerrans wins Liege classic in sprint finish

-LIEGE, Belgium (Reuters) - Simon Gerrans outpowered favorite Alejandro Valverde of Spain to become Australia’s first winner of the Liege-Bastogne-Liege Classic on Sunday.
+LIEGE Belgium (Reuters) - Simon Gerrans outpowered favourite Alejandro Valverde of Spain to become Australia’s first winner of the Liege-Bastogne-Liege Classic on Sunday.

 “I wasn’t expecting to see such a big group coming in together, but it seemed like everyone was a little more tired than expected and no-one had the legs to break away,” Gerrans, the Australian national champion and winner of another cycling ‘Monument’, the Milan-San Remo Classic in 2012, told reporters.